Promoting and Maintaining a Secure Environment

 Carthage is committed to creating a safe, healthy, and non-discriminatory environment for all students, staff, faculty, and visitors that is free from all forms of sexual harassment.
 As part of this commitment, Carthage does not tolerate any form of sexual harassment, which includes Quid Pro Quo and Hostile Environment Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, and Stalking as defined by the Clery Act.

 The Title IX policy covers student-to-student sexual harassment, employee-to-student sexual harassment, and student-to-employee sexual harassment.
 This policy extends to behavior that occurs on campus, property owned or controlled by the College, or a Carthage educational program or activity off-campus within the United States.

 Title IX Coordinators

-Any community member who has concerns about gender discrimination, including any concerns pertaining to sexual misconduct, is encouraged to contact one of Carthage’s Title IX Coordinators.
-They can provide information, guidance, and other resources to address sexual misconduct and gender discrimination.
-A Title IX Coordinator can discuss general concerns, respond to a report of sexual misconduct, or answer questions about the disciplinary process for sexual misconduct.
+Any community member who has concerns about gender discrimination, including any concerns pertaining to sexual harassment, is encouraged to contact one of Carthage’s Title IX Coordinators.
+They can provide information, guidance, and other resources to address sexual harassment and gender discrimination.
+A Title IX Coordinator can discuss general concerns, respond to a report of sexual harassment, or answer questions about the disciplinary process for sexual misconduct.
 Carthage’s Title IX Coordinators are:

 This policy is intended to comply with the following laws: